rsvim/rfc/6-ColoringSystem.md

 - Vim: Programming languages will maintain a `.vim` syntax file, to help developers to use their language with Vim/Neovim editors.
 - Sublime-text: Programming languages will maintain a `.sublime-syntax` syntax file, to help developers to use their language with sublime-text editor (and all the editors/viewers compatible with it).
 - VsCode: Programming languages will maintain a `.tmLanguage.json` syntax file, to help developers to use their language with vscode editor (and all the editors/viewers compatible with it).
-- TreeSitter: Many programming languages will maintain its `parser.c` parser, to help developers to use their language with treesitter embedded editors.
+- TreeSitter: Many programming languages will maintain its `parser.c` parser, to help developers to use their language with TreeSitter embedded editors.

 Compared the syntax configs and parsers, only creating a syntax engine and specifications is easy, but building a whole community for all the popular programming languages is hard.
 It may takes many years.